 After about 3 years in the U.S. (I was at college so eating only college food), I developed a severe and painful cystic acne that seemed to be getting worse every time I looked in a mirror.
 I went to a dermatologist who prescribed a course of antibiotics that did not help so I was prescribed different ones until I ended up taking several different antibiotics for nearly two years!
 Needless to say, my skin did not improve (probably got even worse), my self-esteem was non-existent and I developed other health problems, specifically digestive issues such as a chronic constipation, bloating, horrific PMS symptoms and hormonal imbalances, fatigue, anxiety and depression.

-After 5 years in the U.S, I returned home (Czech Republic) and did a one year cleanse eating mostly plants, some clean protein, no sugar and no dairy.
-My skin improved tremendously, I felt much healthier and happier.
+After 5 years in the U.S, I returned home (Czech Republic) and did a one year cleanse eating mostly plant based diet, some clean protein, no sugar and no dairy.
+My skin improved, I felt much healthier and happier.
 However, the digestive problems lingered, although not as severe.
-Everything was going well until my dad was diagnosed with a stage 4 liver cancer and passed away a year later.
-He was only 48 at that time, I was 26.
-It was a very traumatic time for me and my health started to fall apart again due to the stress I was under.

-Fast forward a little more, I got pregnant two more times and was pretty much consumed by taking care of our three little kids.
-About two years ago, I started getting mysterious hives that would come and go but were not serious enough.
-That changed a few months ago.
+About two years ago, I started getting mysterious hives that would come and go but were not severe enough.
+That changed rather quickly.
 I would get a very angry, itchy rash after nearly everything I ate.
-I tried an elimination diet, more gut healing, different kinds of tests, changing things in our environment, etc. but nothing seemed to help.
+I tried an elimination diet, gut healing, different kinds of tests, changing things in our environment, etc. but nothing seemed to help.
 I was afraid to eat anything because I would spend the rest of the day miserable.
 The hives were much worse at night, I felt like my skin was on fire, burning and itching uncontrollably.
 I was taking allergy meds which would help a bit but sometime they wouldn’t do a thing.

-Thanks to my advanced training in functional nutrition, I finally got properly tested and got some needed answers.
-I did an adrenal panel and a comprehensive blood chemistry panel which helped me identify nutritional deficiencies and some underlying dysfunction such as impaired methylation (detox) which I’m addressing with dietary interventions and supplements.
+Thanks to my advanced training in functional nutrition, I finally got properly tested.
+I wish there was one test to get all the answers but unfortunately not in my case.
+I did an adrenal panel and a comprehensive blood chemistry panel which helped me identify nutritional deficiencies and some underlying dysfunction such as impaired methylation (detox) and cortisol dysregulation pattern and other hormone depletion.
 I also did a GI Map test to see the state of my gut which I suspected was in a bad shape due to being on antibiotics for two years for the skin problems.
-The GI Map test revealed a very low beneficial bacteria, two strains of pathogenic bacteria overgrowth, parasites, also lots of dysbiotic bacteria, gluten sensitivity, low gut immunity and some gut inflammation.
-None of these showed on a stool test I did prior to the GI Map test.
-I also did a food sensitivity test, MRT and tested reactive to many foods I was eating on regular basis like chicken, beef, broccoli, Brussels sprouts, onions, white potato, butternut squash, cantaloupe, corn, tomato, maple, etc. None of these showed on a regular allergy skin and blood test.
+The GI Map test revealed a very low beneficial bacteria, two strains of pathogenic bacterial overgrowth (E-coli and C. diff), parasites, also lots of dysbiotic bacteria (one of them considered an autoimmune trigger), gluten sensitivity, low gut immunity and some gut inflammation.
+In addition to that, I did a food sensitivity test (MRT) and tested reactive to many foods I was eating on regular basis.
+And lastly, I did an OAT test (Organic Acids test) which showed a Candida overgrowth, nutritional deficiencies, some imbalances in neurotransmitters such as dopamine and serotonin, impaired methylation and high oxalates.